r-lib/slider/tests/testthat/_snaps/block.md

     Output
       <error/slider_error_index_must_be_ascending>
       Error in `block()`:
+      i In locations: 2 and 3
-      ! `i` must be in ascending order. i It is not ascending at locations: 3, 2.
+      ! `i` must be in ascending order.